mmastrac/bootstrap/README.md

 project is to create a readable and auditable bootstrapping process to generate C binaries for this virtual platform or any other.

+> If you wish to make an apple pie from scratch, you must first invent the universe

 ## Why?

  1. Trusted compilation - every program involved in compiling a given C program